elastisys/terms/terms-of-service.md

 For example, for a vulnerability found in Kubernetes, an email is sent to the <kubernetes-security-announce@googlegroups.com> mailing list.
 3. Elastisys becomes aware of the security patch via the vendor's security announcement channels, because Elastisys is subscribed to all security announcement channels of the relevant software components.
 4. Elastisys incorporates the security patch into Welkin and releases a new version of Welkin.
-5. Elastisys informs Self-managed Service Customers via Slack and/or email that a new security patch was released for Welkin.
+5. Elastisys informs Enterprise Service Customers via Slack and/or email that a new security patch was released for Welkin.
-6. The Self-managed Service Customers in collaboration with Elastisys apply the newly released version of Welkin.
+6. The Enterprise Service Customers in collaboration with Elastisys apply the newly released version of Welkin.
 7. Elastisys applies the security patch for Managed Service Customers.

 #### Illustrative Example: Third-party security researcher reports a vulnerability to Elastisys